A storyteller finds her path

 While I lived in Queensland I studied a year each in education, psychology and journalism – and I was unhappy in all of them.

 But everything fell into place when I switched to arts at VU after moving to Melbourne.
-Most of my and I was able to focus on subjects that I really loved – performing arts, writing and radio production.
+Most of my prior learning was recognised and I was able to focus on subjects that I really loved – performing arts, writing and radio production.

 VU opened doors to great networking opportunities.
 I was lectured by and worked closely with industry professionals including performers, published authors and radio producers.